harishyamsharma/JavascriptLearning/javascript.md

 A JavaScript string stores a series of characters like "John Doe".
 A string can be any text inside double or single quotes: let carName1 = "Volvo XC60"; let carName2 = 'Volvo XC60'; Try it Yourself

+## What is Data Types in Js?

+Data types describe the different types or kinds of data that we're gonna be working with and storing in variables.
+In Javascript, there are five basic, or primitive, types of data.
+The five most basic types of data are strings, numbers, booleans, undefined, and null.
+We refer to these as primitive data types.